Punch Your Ticket

 MT Governor: Greg Gianforte vs. Ryan Busse

-If you’re a nonresident landowner in Montana, you probably love Greg Gianforte.
+If you’re a out-of-state landowner in Montana, you probably love Greg Gianforte.
 In the last state legislative session, he created a nonresident landowner preference pool for big-game hunting tags and sided with efforts to privatize the state’s wildlife resources.
 He also vetoed a bipartisan bill that sought to reallocate marijuana taxes to habitat-improvement projects, public-lands access, veteran services, and county-road maintenance.
 Throw in a few embarrassing foibles, such as his killing of collared animals, and he’s been mostly bad news for local Montana hunters.
 In fairness, the man has voted in favor of numerous land-acquisition projects, unlike his equally conservative attorney general (see below).
 More public land means more access and outdoor opportunities, sure—but it’s not quite enough to undo all the other wrongs.

 Although Gianforte seems to work against the efforts of Montana FWP, Ryan Busse claims to fully support the agency, and even wants to build it up.
 Running as a Democrat, he’s a former Republican with a long history as a firearms executive; he ultimately left the industry after realizing it and the Republican party were fundamentally at odds with his beliefs—not least of which is the importance of public land, water, and resources.
 Still, he vows to protect gun-owners and hunting rights (he’s a hunter and shooter himself), while also fighting for public access.
 Montana has had no problem electing pro-access Democratic governors in the past—but will Busse be another Steve Bullock, who fought tooth and nail for the people, or a Brian Schweitzer, who was mostly pomp & circumstance?
 Only time will tell.